 Delicious on its own or as a rich base for healthy soups and sauces, this low carb bone broth is a staple in my kitchen.
-Making it in the Instant Pot is easy and much faster than the traditional way, though this recipe can easily be adapted to a slow cooker or a simmering pot on the stove – it will just take a lot longer.
+Making it in the Instant Pot is easy and much faster than the traditional way, though this keto bone broth recipe can easily be adapted to a slow cooker or a simmering pot on the stove – it will just take a lot longer.

-One of the reasons I love using the Instant Pot to make bone broth, is because the pressure cooking really breaks down the minerals in the bones and connective tissue.
-I have simmered pots of broth for days and still not gotten the softened bones that I can achieve with just an hour in my Instant Pot.
+One of the reasons I love using the Instant Pot to make keto bone broth, is because the pressure cooking really breaks down the minerals in the bones and connective tissue.
+I have simmered pots of bone broth for days and still not gotten the softened bones that I can achieve with just an hour in my Instant Pot.
 No muss.
 No fuss.

-When I drain my broth, I press the bones and veggies into the strainer and they break down into a pile of mush.
+When I drain my bone broth, I press the bones and veggies into the strainer and they break down into a pile of mush.
 That’s how I know I’ve extracted everything I can get out of them.

-In addition, my bone broth never fails to solidify in the fridge, letting me know that all of that healthy collagen and gelatin from the bones and tissues has infused into it.
+In addition, my keto bone broth never fails to solidify in the fridge, letting me know that all of that healthy collagen and gelatin from the bones and tissues has infused into it.
 It’s rich, hearty, delicious, and most of all loaded with essential vitamins and minerals for nourishing my family.

 If you don’t yet have an Instant Pot, I can’t recommend purchasing one highly enough.
 They cost around a hundred dollars (give or take depending on the time of year) and are worth every penny.
 You can find them at Walmart and Target, or order your Instant Pot from Amazon like I did.